-Fume Point: The point at which a fume hood should be used.
-This point is very subjective in nature and is impacted by individual tolerance to different fumes and smells, how well the bath is covered, the surface area of the fluid in the bath, the size and ventilation of the facility where the bath is located and others.
+Fume Point: A fume hood should be used.
+This point is very subjective in nature and is impacted by individual tolerance to different fumes and smells, how well the bath is covered, the surface area of the fluid in the bath, the size and ventilation of the facility where the bath is located and other conditions.
 We assume the bath is well covered at this point.
 This is also subject to company policy.

 Flash Point: The point at which ignition may occur.
-See flash point discussion in Section 7.1.8.
 The point shown may be either the open or closed cup flash point.
+Refer to the flash point discussion in Section 8.1.8.

-Boiling Point: At the boiling point of the fluid the temperature stability is difficult to maintain.
-Fuming is excessive.
-Excessive amounts of heater power may be required because of the heat of vaporization.
+Boiling Point: At or near the boiling point of the fluid, the temperature stability is difficult to maintain.
+Furning or evaporation is excessive.
+Large amounts of heater power may be required because of the heat of vaporization.

-Decomposition: All high temperature fluids may be reach a temperature point at which decomposition of some form will begin.
-While it always begins slowly at some lower temperature, the rate can increase to the point of danger or impracticality at a higher temperature.
+Decomposition: The temperature may reach a point at which decomposition of the fluid begins.
+Further increasing the temperature may accelerate decomposition to the point of danger or impracticality.

-7.2 Stirring
+8.2 Stirring